 The current procedure is largely electronic so is not affected.
-Requisition forms are emailed to the registry, or a certificate can be ordered by phone.
-We understand that the priority service for certificates of fact/good standing may not be available as the registry cannot currently guarantee turnaround times.
-The registry will email a copy of the certificate with hard copy to follow if specifically requested.
-More information can be found here.
+Requisition forms can be emailed to the registry, or a certificate can be ordered by phone.
+Further information can be found here.

 4. Other searches – how are these being conducted?

 It is possible to submit Land applications and requests for Office Copies and Survey Map extracts electronically.
 More information is available here.
-The Land Registry, which is situated in the same office as the Probate and Tribunals office, is due to open on Monday 22 June.
+The Land Registry, which is situated in the same office as the Probate and Tribunals office, is now closed to the public.

 6. Any travel restrictions

 The Isle of Man is currently operating at Level 5 of the border framework.
 This means that entry is permitted only for key workers required for the preservation of life, public safety and critical national infrastructure, as well as for returning residents.

 The Isle of Man Financial Services Authority (the FSA) have closed their offices with the majority of staff working from home.
 The FSA have stated that they are not undertaking standard onsite supervisory inspections but will continue to undertake desk based inspections (which will be kept under review).
 The FSA continue to ask that all correspondence and materials are sent in electronic form.
 Further information can be found here.